beclaire5/statistics_project/README.md

 coefficient of “post” measures the total difference before and after the policy.
 Correlated variables are added to the model as covariates.

-  4.Implementation:
+  4. Implementation:

      4.1Data Exploration: The data exploration section of this report aims to investigate the structure of the data and identify key characteristics within the sample.
 This is achieved through correlation matrices, visualizations and summary statistics.
 To better understand our data set, it is crucial to understand the characteristics that define the individuals in our sample.
 To do so, we evaluated the age distribution of the households within the